 Rajoy in crisis

 Party slush fund claims require independent inquiry Mariano Rajoy, the Spanish prime minister, faces the fight of his life as allegations of a secret slush fund engulf his party and government.
-This bombshell could hardly have detonated at a worse time, with a population facing record unemployment and unprecedented austerity, and already infuriated by a string of corruption scandals.

 The government needs to get to the bottom of these, so far, unproven claims if it is to survive.